-Over the past two decades, ICNL has worked in every country in Central & Eastern Europe.
-Our programs in Europe are currently led by our affiliates, the European Center for Not-for-Profit Law (ECNL) and the Bulgarian Center for Not-for-Profit Law (BCNL).
+Over the past two decades, ICNL has worked in several European countries, and at the level of the European Union.
+Our programs in Europe are led by our affiliates, the European Center for Not-for-Profit Law ECNL) and the Bulgarian Center for Not-for-Profit Law (BCNL).

 ICNL has clearly been a key actor in the development of legislation in the region over a long period of time.
 ICNL affiliates, ECNL and BCNL have become important contributors to the resolution of "second generation" legal issues [such as the legal framework for philanthropy, volunteering, and CSO-government cooperation].
 Their involvement has been viewed as extensive, objective, expert, and sensitive to local conditions.
 ICNL experts bring a comparative overview and international weight that is valued by all sides in discussions.